ThDilos/ThDilos.Fox.Origin/README.md

 	Playsound fox.sleep when sleeping.
 	Playsound fox.ambient when wakeup.

-	(I tried move all the playsound into this power, only left those in Pounce, in case you get sick of these...)
+	(I tried move all the playsound into this power, only left those in Pounce, in case you get sick of these sounds...)
 	(To deactivate this skill, open (This Mod).jar\data\thorigins\origins\fox.json, remove "thorigins:thsound" and the comma at the end of last line)